UTD-FAST-Lab/Sugarlyzer/README.md

 # Processing Results

 We provide a Jupyter notebook, located at `scripts/comparison.ipynb`.
-This script can tell you the time that desugaring and analysis took, as well as compare baseline/desugared results to see their overlap.
+This script can tell you the time that desugaring and analysis took (Tables 2 and 6), as well as compare baseline/desugared results to see their overlap (Column 5 of Table 2).
 Instructions for using the notebook are embedded in the notebook.

 # Extending with New Tools